 As a Governor of her children's school in Dunston, treasurer of a Gateshead playgroup and Women's Officer for Tyne Bridge Labour party, Sharon was an active Party member and campaigner for many years.

 Following a break to care for her children, Sharon went on to work full time for the Labour Party, and became a successful Labour Party organiser for Labour North, and later in the Mitcham and Morden constituency in London, where she helped Siobhain McDonagh MP increase her majority in 2001.

 She then became Unison's Labour-Link Co-ordinator, a key national role responsible for managing the relationship between the Labour Party and the union.

-Sharon was elected as the MP for Gateshead East and Washington West in 2005, and then (following boundary changes) for the new constituency of Washington and Sunderland West in 2010; it was confirmed by a unanimous vote of the Washington and Sunderland West Constituency Labour Party (CLP) that she would also be their candidate for the 2015 General Election.
-Sharon was re-elected as the MP for Washington and Sunderland West in 2015 and in the snap election of 2017.
+Sharon was first elected as the MP for Gateshead East and Washington West in 2005, and then (following boundary changes) for the new constituency of Washington and Sunderland West in 2010.
+Sharon has consecutively been re-elected as the MP for Washington and Sunderland West at all three General Elections since 2010: 2015, 2017 and 2019.

 Her constituency is home to one of Europe's most productive car plants, Nissan Motors UK, which is leading the way in electric vehicle production in the UK.

 Sharon has taken on many roles in Parliament since her election in 2005 including on key parliamentary committees (such as the Children, Schools and Families Select Committee), Parliamentary Private Secretary to Government Ministers, Government Whip, Shadow Ministerial roles (Children and Families 2010-2013; Women and Equalities 2013-2015; Children 2015-2016; Public Health 2016-2020; Veterans 2020-2021).